anything piano header

 Rhythmic Reading involves conducting the beat with the right hand, tapping the eighth note sub-division with the left hand and 'speaking' the rhythmic pattern.
 This is quite challenging for children and takes practice before it can be used effectively.
 It is very difficult but it is almost impossible to do incorrectly which seems to help children identify whether they are getting it right or wrong.

-2. Clap and Sway each part (use Ta's and/or count)
+2. Clap and Sway either the left hand part or the right hand part (use Ta's and/or count)

 The 'swaying' is important - it helps children 'feel' the beat.
 Each beat has one side.
 For example, in 4/4 time,